brayden-dowson/TheRiptide/README.md

 > [JailbirdArena.sloc](https://github.com/brayden-dowson/TheRiptide/releases) must be inside ``SlocLoader/Objects``

 ### Generator Control
 CHAOS, NTF and SCPs must each turn on the genrators around the facility and defend them from opposing factions.
 The Room will glow the color of which ever faction holds the current generator.
-NTF must kill CHAOS and SCPs.
-CHAOS must kill NTF and SCPs.
-SCPs must kill CHAOS and NTF.
+CHAOS teaming with the SCPs is not allowed.
 All zones except heavy are locked down.
 NTF and CHAOS get to respawn.
 After all respawns the team with the most generators on wins!
 > requires [Harmony.dll](https://github.com/brayden-dowson/TheRiptide/releases) as a dependency

 ### Ghost Busters